bbaig1/Readme/README.md

 # Hi there, I'm Basil Baig 👋

 Welcome to my GitHub!
-I'm a **Senior Analyst at UBER EXT Having 5 years of Work Experience In Data Science and Analytics** with a passion for turning data into actionable insights and impactful solutions.
+I'm a **Senior Data Analyst at UBER EXT Having 5 years of Work Experience In Data Science and Analytics** with a passion for turning data into actionable insights and impactful solutions.

 ---